rodrimaia/autodoist/README.md

 The program looks for pre-defined tags in the name of every project, section, or parentless tasks in your Todoist account to automatically add and remove `@next_action` labels.

-Projects, sections, and parentless tasks can be tagged independently from each other to create the required functionality.
+Projects, sections, and parentless tasks can be tagged independently of each other to create the required functionality.
 If this tag is not defined, it will not activate this functionality.
 The result will be a clear, current and comprehensive list of next actions without the need for further thought.

 See the example given at [running Autodoist](#running-autodoist) on how to run this mode.
 If the label does not exist yet in your Todoist, a possibility is given to automatically create it.

 ## Useful filter tip

 For a more GTD-like workflow, you can use Todoist filters to create a clean and cohesive list that only contains your actionable tasks.
-As a simple example you could use the following filter:
+As a simple example, you could use the following filter:

 `@next_action & #PROJECT_NAME`

 ## Sequential processing

-If a project, section, or parentless task ends with a dash `-`, the tasks will be treated suquentially in a priority queue, where only the first task that is found is labeled.
+If a project, section, or parentless task ends with a dash `-`, the tasks will be treated sequentially in a priority queue, where only the first task that is found is labeled.
 If a task contains sub-tasks, the first lowest task is labeled instead.

 ![Sequential task labeling](https://i.imgur.com/ZUKbA8E.gif)